McCord Stewart Museum: Documentary Art

 This collection of 92,000 iconographical pieces illustrates the personalities, places and events that made the history of Montreal, Quebec and Canada, from the 18th to the 21st centuries.

 It includes paintings (oils, acrylics and watercolours, mostly from the 19th century), miniatures, silhouettes, prints (maps, plans, portraits, mostly from 1751 to 1900) and caricatures from the 19th, 20th and 21st centuries (John Collins, Serge Chapleau and Terry Mosher alias Aislin).

 Material Culture

-The 18,860 objects included in this collection documents the material environment within which Montrealers, Quebeckers and Canadians lived in past centuries.
+The more than 63,000 objects included in this collection documents the material environment within which Montrealers, Quebeckers and Canadians lived in past centuries.

 This collection consists of furniture, glassware, ceramics, ironware, sculpture, hunting equipment, sports equipment, items of folk art and a major collection of 19th century toys.

 Archives

-This collection, which total 340 linear meters, and 3,500 rare books includes manuscripts, correspondence, personal journals and other documents showing the history of Canada from the 18th century to the present.
+This collection, which total 346 linear meters, and 3,670 rare books includes manuscripts, correspondence, personal journals and other documents showing the history of Canada from the 18th century to the present.

 The documents come from families (the Dessaulles, McCord, Armstrong-Deligny-Philips and Bacon families); from well-known individuals (Sir George-Étienne Cartier, Maurice-Régis Blondeau, Hélène Baillargeon Côté); from companies and associations (Women's Art Society of Montreal, Victoria Rifles of Canada, Gibb & Co.); and from collections (New France, British Empire, Concert and Theatre Programs, Valentines).